-Mitragynine is generally considered to be a safe compound , but it certainly comes with its fair share of problems.
-Most of these problems can be avoided by practicing responsible consumption.
+Mitragynine is generally safe , but it certainly comes with its fair share of problems.
+However, you can avoid most issues by being responsible with how you use it.

-Kratom and its alkaloids are also important harm-reduction tools for keeping off more dangerous and addictive substances such as heroin, fentanyl, prescription painkillers, and benzodiazepines.
+Kratom and its alkaloids are important harm-reduction tools for avoiding and breaking addictions to substances such as heroin, fentanyl, prescription painkillers, and benzodiazepines.